nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the patient’s tags by typing `t/` without specifying any tags after it.
 The same applies for color tags of a patient.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.
 * When editing tags (or color tag), the existing tags (or color tag) of the patient will be removed i.e adding of tags (or color tag) is not cumulative.
 * You can remove all the patient’s tags by typing `t/` without specifying any tags after it.